Translate

 “I killed him by pretending not to see.”

-The words did not stop.
-They pulled themselves from his throat like thread unraveling.
+The candlelight flickered.
+The words did not stop—they pulled themselves from his throat like thread unraveling.

-“I let him drown beneath his sins because it was easier than saving him.
+“I let him drown beneath my sins because it was easier than saving him.
 Because if I had reached for him, I might have been dragged under too.”

 His breath came too quick now.
 A tightness curled in his ribs, a pressure in his chest.